Copy and paste, and then edit the below to write to your MP about adding aplastic anaemia to the NHS website.

 This is a particular problem because aplastic anaemia is frequently confused with "being anaemic" (having an iron deficiency.)
 Not only is aplastic anaemia absent as a condition on the NHS website, but when you search for it you are presented with pages about iron deficiency and other, less serious conditions, making this confusion worse.
 This makes it difficult for people with aplastic anaemia to ask for the support they need from family and friends and leads to difficulty with taking extended time off work for life altering treatment, including bone marrow transplants.
 It also results in people who are seriously ill struggling to access the UK benefits system.

-Any advice you can provide on how to add aplastic anaemia to the NHS conditions website would be very much appreciated.
+Any advice you can provide on how we might prompt an answer to these questions, and hopefully add aplastic anaemia to the NHS conditions website as soon as possible would be very much appreciated.

 Yours sincerely,